hrlblab/AFM_kidney_cells/stage2_paper/stardist_tuned/README.md

 ```

 To run inference with the trained model, use the path specified in `model_name` as the `--model_dir` argument in the inference command above.
 See the ["Finetuned Model Inference"](#finetuned-model-inference) section for details.

+### Prepare QuPath model (optional)

+To generate QuPath-compatible models, convert TensorFlow weights to ONNX format using `tf2onnx.ipynb`.
+The output `.pb` file can be used in QuPath.
+For Usage, see [Use Models in QuPath](#use-models-in-qupath) for details.

 ## Citation